cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 3. Under **Manage**, select **Assignments.**

-4. Validate that between two to eight users are listed.
+If you have Azure AD PIM proceed to step 5.

+4. Count the number of users assigned to the role.
+If any groups are listed then count how many users are members of those groups and include that number in the overall count.
+Proceed to the **Final Count** section.

-5. If you have Azure AD PIM, count the number of users in both the **Eligible assignments** and **Active assignments** tabs.
-There should be a total of two to eight users across both tabs (not individually).
-Do not count the same username twice.
-If any groups are listed, count the number of users who are members of the group and include it in the total count.
+If you have Azure AD PIM, perform the steps below:

+5. Count the number of users assigned to the role in both the **Eligible assignments** and **Active assignments** tabs.
+If a group is listed, count the number of members of the group.
+If a group is enrolled in PIM for Groups, count the number of members of the group from the PIM for Groups portal page and ensure to count both the **Eligible** and the **Active** assignments.

+**Final Count**:
+There should be a total of two to eight users assigned to the role, including any direct user to role assignments and assignments via group membership.

 #### MS.AAD.7.2v1 Instructions

-1. In **Azure Active Directory** select **Security.**

-2. Under **Manage**, select **Identity Secure Score.**

-3. Click the **Columns** button and select all the available columns and click **Apply.**

-4. Review the score for the action named **Use least privileged administrative roles.**

-5. Review the **current score** value and compare it to the **max score**.
-If the current score is not the maximum value and the status is not **Completed**, you must perform the improvement actions.
-If that is the case, follow the detailed action steps and check the score again after 48 hours to ensure compliance.
+This section involves performing a calculation based on the ratio below:

+- X = (Number of users assigned to the Global Administrator role) / (Number of users assigned to other highly privileged roles)

+- The tenant is compliant if the value of X is less than or equal to 1.

+When performing these instructions count each distinct username only once.
+Do not double count.

+1. Follow the instructions for policy MS.AAD.7.1v1 above to get a count of users assigned to the Global Administrator role.

+2. Follow the instructions for policy MS.AAD.7.1v1 above but get a count of users assigned to the other highly privileged roles (not Global Administrator).
+If a user is assigned to both Global Administrator and other roles, only count that user for the Global Administrator assignment (i.e. the numerator in the calculation above).

+3. Divide the value from step 2 from the value from step 1 to calculate X. If X is less than or equal to 1 then the tenant is compliant.

 #### MS.AAD.7.3v1 Instructions
-Performing a manual review of highly privileged users per the instructions below to determine which ones are not cloud-only is labor intensive; we recommend running the ScubaGear tool instead.
-ScubaGear will provide a list of the highly privileged users that are not cloud-only.

 1. Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.